Exact Error and Erasure Exponents for the Asymmetric Broadcast Channel: Evaluating the Exponents via Convex Optimization

 We now state and prove a proposition that simplifies the calculation of~\eqref{opt1}. \begin{proposition} For the inner minimization problem in~\eqref{opt1}, i.e., $\min_{i\in[4]}\{\Phi^*_{\mathrm{a}i}(\hat{Q}_{XY})\}$, without loss of optimality, we can replace $\Phi_{\mathrm{a}1}^*$ and $\Phi_{\mathrm{a}3}^*$ with the new convex optimization problem $\Phi_{\mathrm{a}5}^*$. \end{proposition} \begin{IEEEproof}[Proof of Proposition~\ref{prop:op2}] {See Appendix~\ref{pf:prop_op2}.} \end{IEEEproof} For the second term $\Psi_{\mathrm{a}2}$, we can also remove the non-convex constraint $\gamma(Q)\geq 0$ in $\Phi_{\mathrm{a}2}^*$ due to $\Phi_{\mathrm{a}4}^*$.
 Therefore, we can solve the minimization problem $\Psi_{\mathrm{a}}$ in~\eqref{def:Phi_a} efficiently, as the remaining case $\Phi_{\mathrm{a}4}^*$ is a convex minimization problem.

-Similarly to the above, we can also efficiently calculate $E_2^{\mathrm{t}}$ in Theorem~\ref{TH:E2} as $s_0(\hat{Q},R_1)$ is a convex minimization problem. {Finally, for constant composition random codes, since the additional marginal constraints are linear, the transformed optimization problems remain convex and can be solved efficiently.}
+Similarly to the above, we can also efficiently calculate $E_2^{\mathrm{t}}$ in Theorem~\ref{TH:E2} as $s_0(\hat{Q},R_1)$ is a convex minimization problem. {Finally, for constant composition random codes, since the additional marginal constraints are linear, the transformed optimization problems remain convex and can be solved efficiently as we show in Section~\ref{sec:ccvsiid}.}